Brand Intelligence

 Comprehensive Monitoring

-1. Domain Monitoring: Detect typosquatting, homoglyphs domains, and other look-alike techniques that could be used in phishing or brand impersonation attacks.
+• Domain Monitoring: Detect typosquatting, homoglyphs domains, and other look-alike techniques.
+These are commonly used in phishing or brand impersonation attacks.

-2. Social Media Monitoring: Track mentions of your brand across social media platforms to quickly identify misuse or fake accounts.
+• Social Media Monitoring: Track mentions of your brand across social media platforms.
+This will allow you to quickly identify misuse or fake accounts.

-3. Dark Web Monitoring: Ensure the solution can track brand mentions and planned attacks on dark web forums and marketplaces.
+• Dark Web Monitoring: Ensure your solution can track brand mentions and planned attacks on dark web forums and marketplaces.

-4. Data Breach Monitoring: Monitor third-party breaches, stealer logs, and combo lists for leaked employee, vendor, and customer credentials
+• Data Breach Monitoring: Monitor third-party breaches, stealer logs, and combo lists.
+Leaked employee, vendor, and customer credentials often appear in these.

 Threat Detection and Analysis

-1. Phishing Detection: Identify phishing attacks, whether via email or fake websites, targeting your brand.
+• Phishing Detection: Identify phishing attacks, via email or fake websites, targeting your brand.

-2. Impersonation Detection: Detect fake accounts, websites, or emails impersonating your brand, especially on social media.
+• Impersonation Detection: Detect fake accounts, websites, or emails impersonating your brand.
+This is especially important on social media.

-3. Malware and Fraud Detection: Monitor for malware campaigns or fraudulent activity associated with your brand.
+• Malware and Fraud Detection: Monitor for malware campaigns or fraud linked to your brand.

 Data Integration and Correlation

-1. SIEM Integration: Ensure the solution integrates seamlessly with your existing security tools like SIEMs, firewalls, and others to centralize monitoring.
+• SIEM Integration: The solution must work with your existing security tools, like SIEMs and firewalls.
+This will centralize monitoring.

-2. Data Correlation Capabilities: The ability to correlate information from different sources to provide a comprehensive understanding of the threat landscape.
+• Data Correlation Capabilities: The ability to correlate information from different sources.
+This will provide a comprehensive understanding of your threat landscape.

 Real-time Alerts and Reporting